khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 * AMD Ryzen 3000 Series
 * AMD FX Series

 With Intel, the thanks to most of the CPUs being quite similar they have support when the CPU is spoofed to a supported model.
 The only downside is that the iGPU rarely work on these models meaning a cheap iGPU Hackintosh is impossible with these CPUs.
+Regarding X99/LGA 2011-V3 CPUs, there's the issue that these CPUs were never shipped in a real Mac so quite a few issues are present when running macOS on these systems.
+Avoid if possible

 * Intel Atoms
 * Intel Celerons
 * Intel Pentiums
-* Intel X99/LGA 2011
+* Intel X99/LGA 2011-V3

 # GPUs